devmannic/scrypto_statictypes/README.md

   there are no resource mismatches, and it can do this all at compile time.
   But, There is no completely static way to ensure proper usage of resources received by a component.
 Any (incorrect) ABI may be used when calling a function or method on a component.
-Transactions are inherently dynamic with arguments referencing `ResourceDef`'s which are simply wrappers around an `Address`.
+Transactions are inherently dynamic.
   Runtime checks are still needed, and luckily are performed by the Radix Engine.
-However, this library can still help avoid implementation errors which would go undetected by the Radix Engine (ie. burning the wrong type of resource).
+However, this library can still help avoid implementation errors which would go undetected by the Radix Engine (ie. logic errors manipulating the wrong type of resource).

 ## Usage